albertstarfield/project-zephyrine/CONTRIBUTING.md

 **For contributions involving Generative AI**, the body **must** also include the addendum as specified in **Article II, Section 2.3.2**, containing the **Logical Flow Concept** and **Cited Progr amming Manuals**.

+For contributions to the DAL B (Ada) or DAL A (Microcontroller) layers, at least one cited manual MUST be an official Language Reference Manual (LRM) or an ISO/IEC standard (e.g., ISO/IEC 8652 for Ada).

 #### **3. Footer (Mandatory)**

 The footer is used for explicit traceability and verification.
 It **MUST** contain the following components in this order: